Wright brothers: Childhood

-Wilbur and Orville Wright were two of seven children born to Milton Wright (1828–1917), a clergyman of English and Dutch ancestry, and Susan Catherine Koerner (1831–1889), of German and Swiss ancestry.
+Wilbur and Orville Wright were two of seven children born to Milton Wright, a clergyman, and Susan Catherine Koerner.
 Milton Wright's mother, Catherine Reeder, was descended from the progenitor of the Vanderbilt family – one of America's richest families – and the Huguenot Gano family of New Rochelle, New York.
 Wilbur was born near Millville, Indiana, in 1867; Orville in Dayton, Ohio, in 1871.
 The brothers never married.
-The other Wright siblings were Reuchlin (1861–1920), Lorin (1862–1939), Katharine (1874–1929), and twins Otis and Ida (born 1870, died in infancy).
-The direct paternal ancestry goes back to a Samuel Wright (b.
-1606 in Essex, England) who sailed to America and settled in Massachusetts in 1636.
+The other Wright siblings were Reuchlin, Lorin, Katharine, and twins Otis and Ida (died in infancy).

 None of the Wright children had middle names.
 Instead, their father tried hard to give them distinctive first names.
 Wilbur was named for Willbur Fisk and Orville for Orville Dewey, both clergymen that Milton Wright admired.
-They were "Will" and "Orv" to their friends and in Dayton, their neighbors knew them simply as "the Bishop's kids", or "the Bishop's boys".
+They were "Will" and "Orv" to their friends and in Dayton, and their neighbors knew them simply as "the bishop's kids", or "the bishop's boys".

 Because of their father's position as a bishop in the Church of the United Brethren in Christ, he traveled often and the Wrights frequently moved – twelve times before finally returning permanently to Dayton in 1884.
 In elementary school, Orville was given to mischief and was once expelled.
-In 1878 when the family lived in Cedar Rapids, Iowa, their father brought home a toy helicopter for his two younger sons.
+In 1878, when the family lived in Cedar Rapids, Iowa, their father brought home a toy helicopter for his two younger sons.
 The device was based on an invention of French aeronautical pioneer Alphonse Pénaud.
 Made of paper, bamboo and cork with a rubber band to twirl its rotor, it was about 1 ft long.
 Wilbur and Orville played with it until it broke, and then built their own.
 In later years, they pointed to their experience with the toy as the spark of their interest in flying.